Poop-fish/BasicPainterApp/README.md

 - **Clear Canvas**: Clear the drawing area for a fresh start.

-# New Fearures Added and Updates
+# New Features Added and Updates

 - Settings for the spinning Buttons ( A Stop Button and setting to adjust the speed)
 - Shapes ( Circle And Square )